 A cross-connection is any connection in a water system that could allow "bad," or non-potable, water to come into contact with "good," or potable, water.
 By law (WAC 246-290-490), Sun Cove must be in compliance with Cross Connection Control regulations.
 For the most part, this applies to owners of "in-ground" irrigation systems, although things like swimming pools or any system that connects a chemical deemed hazardous to the public water supply will also require protection.

 1. In 2015 all members were required to complete and submit the "Cross-Connection Control Survey."
-Members will be re-issued a survey every several years to document changes to their independent water systems.
-If you never turned in a survey, especially if you are a new member of the community, click the link to download it, and you may send it to the office or email it to us.
+Members will be re-issued a survey every 5 years to document changes to their independent water systems.
 If you do not know how to answer a question, please specify that you are unsure so the water manager knows to get in touch with you to work with you.

-3. Click HERE for the Installation Packet that was provided to members needing to install backflow protection.
-(Please note that the Backflow Assembly Installation Demo hosted by Jason Knight was for 2016 only.)
+2. Click HERE for the Installation Packet that was provided to members needing to install backflow protection.
+(Please note that the Backflow Assembly Installation Demo, hosted by Jason Knight, was for 2016 only.)

 Everybody's system is different.
 If you have a hot tub, you must fill out and submit the form HERE if you have not done so already.